Collection Development Policy

 The Library invites purchase recommendations from students, faculty, and staff.
 Faculty are especially encouraged to make recommendations based upon their expertise in subject areas.
 However, because librarians can best judge the balance of the total collection and have daily access to current reviewing media, final decisions concerning acquisitions rest with them.

 Librarians involved in the selection of Library resources shall use the following criteria as a guide:

 - Library resources shall support and be consistent with the general educational goals of Landmark College and the aims and objectives of specific courses.

-- Library resources shall also support the Learning Disabilities and AD/HD Research Collection in its function as a resource for students and educators nationwide.
+- Library resources shall also support the Learning Disabilities, ADHD, and ASD Research Collection in its function as a resource for students and educators nationwide.